pyrotek45/avon/README.md

 ---

+## What Will You Build?

+Avon is a powerful, composable language.
+The examples here barely scratch the surface of what's possible.
+We've seen it used for:

+- Generating infrastructure configs across cloud providers
+- Building custom static site generators
+- Automating development environment setup
+- Creating code generators and scaffolding tools
+- Managing complex multi-environment deployments

+**But the real power comes from you.** Avon gives you functional programming primitives, file generation, and deployment—how you combine them is limited only by your creativity.

+We're genuinely excited to see what you build.
+If you create something interesting, share it in GitHub Discussions.
+We love seeing Avon used in ways we never imagined.

+---

+## Quality & Testing

+- **500+ tests passing** — Unit tests, integration tests, and working examples
+- **Clear error messages** — Line numbers and context for all errors
+- **Type-safe** — Runtime type checking prevents deployment errors
+- **Single binary** — No dependencies, easy deployment
+- **Production-ready** — Comprehensive error handling

+---

+## Contributing

+**Report issues or request features** on GitHub Issues

+**Share your Avon programs** in GitHub Discussions — we love seeing creative uses!

+**Submit pull requests** — See `examples/` directory for coding style

+---

 ## Resources

 - [Tutorial](./tutorial/TUTORIAL.md) — Complete language guide
 - [Function Reference](./tutorial/BUILTIN_FUNCTIONS.md) — Built-in function documentation
 - `avon doc` — Command-line help

+---

 ## License